Warhammer 40K Kill Team: Farstalker Kinband

-This multipart plastic kit builds a Farstalker Kinband of 10 veteran Kroot mercenaries, accompanied by two savage Kroot Hounds.
+This multipart plastic kit builds 10 veteran Kroot mercenaries, accompanied by two savage Kroot Hounds.
 These miniatures can be used as Farstalker Kinband operatives in games of Kill Team, or fielded with T'au Empire armies in games of Warhammer 40,000.
-This rag-tag pack of hardened mercenaries can be built with a huge variety of heads, weapons, and accessories – including bizarre alien armaments like the Dvorgite skinner and Londaxi tribalest – allowing you to assemble specialists such as the bionic Cold-blood, cunning Stalker, bird-taming Tracker, and more.
+The kit includes options and accessories to customise your kill team, plus components to build specialists such as the bionic Cold-blood, cunning Stalker, and bird-taming Tracker.

 Games Workshop have two broad methods for painting their models.
 Both are entirely viable options, though have significant differences in the paints required (detailed below).
 You can find all of the required paints in the 'recommended paint' section below, whether you simply want to get it out onto the tabletop ASAP (i.e. 'Battle Ready'), or want to take your time and make it a masterpiece (i.e. 'Parade Ready'):